 You are free to mount more cartridges, of course.
 Some homeowners opt for 4 or 5 filters in a row.
-This will definitely give you more effectiveness but it will also mean that you will need more room to install the device.
+This will definitely give you more affectiveness but it will also mean that you will need more room to install the device.
 Additionally, you will need to think about maintenance and filter changes.
 The more thorough the filtration, the more you will have to pay.

-Some users might want to go for a UV filter or **maybe a top-notch water softener**.
+Some users might want to go for a UV filter or maybe a water softener.
 Both options are viable and if you want to maximize the functionality of your whole house water filter, then get some additional mechanisms or cartridges installed as well.

 What Do Whole House Filters Remove?

 The 3 most common contaminants found in municipal water as per the consumer reports about whole house water filters are: